FelixOnline/v2/content/articles/2011-11-3-thought-the-government-were-in-trouble.md

 subtitle: >
   Well, they’re in The Thick of It now...
 date: "2011-11-03 20:22:50 +0000"

 # Attributes from Felix Online V1
 id: "1664"
 old_path: /tv/1664/thought-the-government-were-in-trouble
 aliases:
  - /tv/1664/thought-the-government-were-in-trouble
+imported: true
+comments:
+ - Great resum of an excellent series  We need more like this to educate the next generation of bummy leaders  Murdoch can role over  we dont need him to wantonly hack everyone when its all public domainI cant wait until their take on phonehacking and nick clegg

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true